 "Know thyself" - Greek Aphorism, Temple of Apollo at Delphi

 My name is Erik Pedersen and I’m a psychologist in Morgan Hill, California.
 I was born and raised in the north bay.
 I come from a middle class family.
 My parents were mere kids themselves (25 and 21) when they had me.
 The environment I grew up in was not always warm and loving but it was my entry into this beautiful world and I am grateful to my parents who did their very best to raise me.
-I now make my home in Morgan Hill with my wife who is a successful writer and our eleven year old son who is a successful sixth grader and budding environmental scientist.
+I now make my home in Morgan Hill with my wife who is a successful writer and our thirteen- year-old son who is a successful eighth grader and budding environmental scientist.

 My first career was teaching English in Czechoslovakia as a Peace Corps Volunteer and when I returned home I taught English literature in an American high school.
 While teaching Shakespeare to American teenagers, I found that the “troubled” kids were attracted to my classroom and I ended up serving them in a different capacity; as witness and interpreter to some of their inner and outer turmoil.
 I had also witnessed serious human suffering when I was living in Europe and aiding a group of war refugees.
 This experience enabled me to see first hand what trauma does to human beings.
 After four years of teaching, talking with troubled teens, and pondering the human condition, I was called to forge a career in the humanities.